Eralien/TE-ORB_SLAM2/README.md

-# SemanticORB-SLAM
+# Tracking Enhenced ORB-SLAM2

 This repository is for Team 7 project of NAME 568/EECS 568/ROB 530: [__Mobile Robotics__](http://robots.engin.umich.edu/mobilerobotics/) of University of Michigan.

 __Team members__: Madhav Achar, Siyuan Feng, Yue Shen, Hui Sun, Xi Lin

-## SemanticORB-SLAM
+## TE-ORB_SLAM2
- SemanticORB-SLAM is a work that investigate two different methods to improve the tracking of [ORB-SLAM2](https://github.com/raulmur/ORB_SLAM2) in environments where it is difficult to extract ORB features.
+ TE-ORB_SLAM2 is a work that investigate two different methods to improve the tracking of [ORB-SLAM2](https://github.com/raulmur/ORB_SLAM2) in environments where it is difficult to extract ORB features.
 Methods are:
  * Incorporate high level semantic information from an object classification system such as [YOLOv3](https://pjreddie.com/darknet/yolo/) to improve ORB matching and association in frame by frame tracking.
  ![alt text](ORB-SLAM-semantic.png "Semantic Pipeline")
  * Utilize RGB-D odometry tracking based on the photo-consistency formulation of the frame-to-frame tracking problem performed in <cite>Real-time visual odometry from dense RGB-D images</cite> and implemented in OpenCV's RGB-D odometry class.